floriandiud/facebook-group-members-scraper/README.md

 - **How to remove the "Download" button?**
     - Just reload your Facebook page.
 Any javascript code added in Chrome Developer Console will be removed.
 - **How many members can be extracted for one group?**
-    - Facebook loads a maximum of 10k profiles in the "Members" tab.
+    - Facebook loads a maximum of 10k profiles in the "People" tab.
 We recommend extracting new members on a regular basis.
 And then, [consolidate all your members in a single list using Datablist.com](https://www.datablist.com).
 - **Can I extract members from different groups in one time?**
     - Yes.
 The exported CSV contains a "Group Id" attribute.
 Load members from one Facebook group, go to another group page (without reloading your page), load members and click "Download".
 Members extracted from both groups will be in a single CSV file with different "Group Id" values.